Modeling Interface

 Export to local:

-1. Select [Export to Local] from the Import/Export drop-down box.
+1. Select [Export To Local Local] from the Import/Export drop-down box.

 2. Set the check box to control the special content to be included when exporting, including drawings/standard parts and templates.